 The main issue with fall foliage in a stormwater sewer system is that leaf litter contributes phosphorus and nitrogen to water.
-While ‘nutrients’ like these may sound like a positive additive, in excess they cause what is known as eutrophication, and can also produce harmful algal blooms (HABs).
+In excess these "nutrients" cause what is known as eutrophication, and can also produce harmful algal blooms (HABs).
 Both lead to depleted oxygen content in water, which suffocates aquatic life, and HABs produce toxic cyanobacteria which threatens human and wildlife health.
 These water quality problems are hazardous and costly to fix, but also preventable.

 In nature, soil and plants would absorb the extra water and nutrients that autumn brings, but in cities, stormwater systems take it all in.
-And, as the effluent is rarely treated before being discharged into area waterways, the nutrient content of that effluent can have a major impact on the health of those waterways.
+And, as the effluent is rarely treated before being discharged into area waterways, the nutrient content of that effluent can have a major impact on environmental health.
 Reharvested effluent can be used for irrigation and agricultural applications, toilet flush water, industrial functions and even as a potable water source, making it a valuable resource.
 Leaf litter jeopardizes the reusability of effluent to further benefit municipalities.
 Ongoing street and curbside upkeep during autumn months not only improves water quality, but is also has advantages for sewer pipeline systems.

 Leaves cause a number of blockages, from storm drains covers to in-pipe obstructions, and the nutrients they add to sewer systems increase the rate of microbial corrosion.
 These damages wreak havoc on systems and if left untreated can create health hazards.
 Extensive pipe rehabilitation projects and falling water quality can both be avoided with a focused effort on leaf clean up.
 With fall in full effect, municipal leaf removal projects should be well underway, and you can do your part to make a positive impact too.
 Keep sidewalks, curbsides and stormwater drains clear by raking leaves and disposing them in yard waste or compost bins.
 Fall foliage may be a quintessential part of autumn, but prolonging its time on the ground isn’t worth risking water quality and sewer pipeline systems.
 Read the 2016 USGS study here: